 What is Brand Honesty?

-This is typically accomplished when brands operate on a system of transparency regarding everything from their internal operations, brand values, pricing, how and where their products are made, and so on.
+This is typically accomplished when brands operate on a system of transparency regarding everything from their internal operations, brand values, pricing, how and where their products are made, etc.

 Yes, that includes the good and the not-so-good stuff.